BIOGRAPHIE

 In 2015, she launched Reines Des Temps Modernes, a long-term project on Black women’s representations, developed as a book, podcasts, and multimedia capsules.
 In 2020, Corsé de cuirs (published by Neg Mawons) furthered this reflection by exploring Black women’s intimacy and fostering dialogue between personal narratives and collective perspectives.

-Since 2022, she has been developing masonn, devoted to vernacular architecture and “mystical realism.”
-A laureate of the ONDES 2024 program at the Cité internationale des arts, she is exhibiting that same year at Chosun Gallery (South Korea), Instituto Energisa (Brazil), and in Gorée (Senegal), as part of the OFF of the Dakar Biennale.
-Selected for the 2025 Circulation(s) Festival, she continues research and co-creation residencies in Côte d’Ivoire and Brazil, questioning the role of intangible heritage and spiritual legacies within the Black Atlantic.
+Since 2022, she has been developing masonn, a project dedicated to vernacular architecture and mystical realism.
+In 2023, she presented her first solo exhibition as part of the Monde en vues Festival in Guadeloupe.
+A laureate of the 2024 ONDES program at the Cité internationale des arts, she exhibited that same year at the Chosun Gallery (South Korea), the Instituto Energisa (Brazil), and in Gorée (Senegal) as part of the OFF program of the Dakar Biennale.
+Selected for the Circulation(s) Festival in 2025, she is currently exhibiting at Le CENTQUATRE-PARIS, then at the Institut Français in Abidjan, while continuing her research and co-creation residencies in Côte d’Ivoire and Brazil.

 Ig : @wendiezahibo